alrescha79-cmd/porto/src/content/legal/terms.md

 date: "04/04/2024"
 ---

-Welcome to cakson.my.id By accessing this website, we assume you accept these terms and conditions.
-Do not continue to use cakson.my.id if you do not agree to take all of the terms and conditions stated on this page.
+Welcome to cakson.my.id.
+By accessing or using this website, you agree to comply with and be bound by the following Terms and Conditions.
+If you do not agree with any part of these terms, please do not use this website.

+### Use of Website

+This website is intended to showcase personal projects, portfolios, and related information.
+All content is provided for informational purposes only.

 ### Restrictions

 #### You are specifically restricted from all of the following

-- Publishing this website material in other media
+- Republishing any content from this website on other platforms without prior permission.
-- Sell, sublicense and/or commercialize the materials of this website
+- Selling, sublicensing, or commercializing any material from this website.
-- Use this website in any way that could or might damage this website
+- Using this website in a way that could harm or impair the functionality or accessibility of the site.
-- Engage in data mining, data retrieval, data extraction or any other similar activity in relation to this website
+- Performing data mining, scraping, or any similar data collection activity.

-#### Privacy Policy
+#### Intellectual Property

-We value your privacy and we are committed to protecting your personal information.
-Our Privacy Policy explains what information we collect, how we use it, and how we protect it.
-By accessing or using our website, you agree to our Privacy Policy.
-Please read our Privacy Policy carefully.
+All content, including text, images, and code, is the intellectual property of the website owner unless otherwise stated.